physicell-training/ws2023/agenda.md

 **All times are US Eastern** [Click here to see the current US Eastern date and time.](https://www.timeanddate.com/worldclock/fullscreen.html?n=179)

-**last updated:** Sunday, July 9, 2023
+**last updated:** Sunday, July 22, 2023

 ## Pre-Workshop Materials and Activities
-To arrive prepared, all workshop participants should work through the pre-workshop materials prior to Monday, July 24th.
+To arrive prepared, all workshop participants should work through the pre-workshop materials prior to Monday.

 ### Set up PhysiCell
 #### MacOS Setup